sgowdaks/Operating-Systems-CMSI-3510/deliverables/DetailedDesign.md

 ## 2.3 – Class diagram showing affected modules [and any new modules] and how they related to one another

-We will be modifying in the kernal layer.
+We will be modifying in the kernel layer.

 <!-- ![diagram](./image.png) -->
 <img src="./image.png" alt="drawing" width="300" hright="300"/>